 · Plant a bee-friendly habitat every year!
 Even just a few flowering plants can make a difference.

 · Sponsor a hive.
-There are organizations all over the country, but starting at your local level is a great place to begin!
+There are organizations nationwide, but starting at your local level is a great place to begin!

-If you choose to plant your free embedded pollinator friendly instruction insert.
-We encourage you to share your growing pollinator friendly flowers on our website!
-Please feel free to email us your inspiring pictures reminding us we are in this together.
+If you choose to plant your free embedded pollinator-friendly instruction, insert.
+We encourage you to share your growing pollinator-friendly flowers on our website!
+Please email us your inspiring pictures reminding us we are in this together.